-- Quarterly progress report sections include, but are not limited to the following: - Narrative on project progress, including the number and description of all active and passive dissemination and implementation activities undertaken. - Annual and Final progress report sections include, but are not limited to the following: - Key accomplishments, including discussion of barriers to dissemination, - Progress against goals and objectives, - Materials produced, - Presentations, publications, etc.
+- Quarterly progress report sections include, but are not limited to the following: - Narrative on project progress, including the number and description of all active and passive dissemination and implementation activities undertaken. - Annual and final progress report sections include, but are not limited to the following: - o Key accomplishments, including discussion of barriers to dissemination, - o Progress toward goals and objectives, - o Materials produced, presentations, publications, etc. - Economic impact of the project.